(MPhil, MRes & PhD)

 The process of applying for a PhD or a masters by research in Australia and New Zealand is very different to that of applying for a taught (coursework) programme.

-First, you will need to establish contact with a potential academic supervisor and get provisional approval for your research proposal.
-This will mean identifying the institutions and academics working in the area that you intend to research, and making direct contact with relevant individuals to discuss your work.
-When you approach academic members of staff, we recommend you communicate your research ideas in a concise but well thought through manner – academic staff receive a lot of similar requests and are only likely to respond positively to ones that demonstrate commitment and ability.
+As a start point, this means identifying the universities and the academics working in the area that you intend to research and making direct contact with relevant individuals to discuss your proposed ideas.
+When you approach academic staff it is very important to communicate your research ideas in a concise, well-thought-through manner – academics receive a large number of requests from potential research students, and (understandably) are only likely to respond positively to those that demonstrate both ability and commitment.

-Funding for Research
+Funding for research students

 Finding a supervisor